A Feast for Crows

 A Song of Ice and Fire

-A Song of Ice and Fire consists of five primary books, and includes one additional book that complement the series but is not considered mandatory reads, and the series is set to expand with the upcoming release of two more books.
+A Song of Ice and Fire consists of five primary books, and includes one additional book that complement the series but is not considered mandatory reads and series is set to expand with the upcoming release of two more books.
 The current recommended reading order for the series is provided below.

 Related series A Song of Ice and Fire (related works)